pulakk/blog/remote-camera/index.md

 the choice of the router and the camera and spending hours figuring out solutions for all these problems.
-Hopefully this tutorial should either straighten up the process for you or scare you away from the humongous difficulty of setting up and accessing a single camera through the internet.
+Hopefully this tutorial should either straighten up the process for you or scare you away from the humongous difficulty of setting up and accessing a single camera through the internet or both.
+Either way my purpose is served.

 ## My custom setup